Transport coffee tax free

 - You are a tax warehouse keeper or registered consignor and ship coffee to another EU member state?
 You must note the following and present it to the main customs office upon request:

-- the name and address of the recipient, as well as his VAT number,
+- the recipient's name and address, as well as their VAT identification number,

 - the type of coffee,